artefactual/atom-docs/user-manual/access-content/navigate.rst

   browse page (unless a specific query has brought them there that engages a filter).
 * Click on a blue :ref:`text link <recurring-text-links>` to apply a filter
-* Click on "All" under a facet to remove an applied filter
+* Click on "All" under a facet to remove an applied filter.
+Alternately, you can click on the related :term:`filter tag` that will appear above the search or browse results.
+For more information on filter tags, see:
+  :ref:`search-atom`; see particularly :ref:`search-box-delimiters` for a
+  screenshot and example application of the filter tags.
 * When a filter is applied, all other facet filters are updated to provide filters that relate only to the results currently being displayed.
 For example, if you filter by :term:`Level of description` to display only